WEC-Sim/WEC-Sim/docs/_include/viz.rst

 Visualization with ParaView requires additional output files to be written to a ``vtk`` directory.
 This makes the WEC-Sim simulation take more time and the case directory larger, so it should only be used when additional visualization is desired.
 Users will also need to have some familiarity with using ParaView.
-For more information about using ParaView for visualization, refer to the :ref:`webinar4`, and the **Paraview_Visualization** examples on the `WEC-Sim Applications <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ repository.
+For more information about using ParaView for visualization, refer to the :ref:`webinar4`, and the `Paraview_Visualization <https://github.com/WEC-Sim/WEC-Sim_Applications/tree/master/Paraview_Visualization>`_ examples on the `WEC-Sim Applications <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ repository.

 Install ParaView and WEC-Sim Macros
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 First, install `ParaView 5.11.1 <http://www.paraview.org/>`_.
-Then, add the WEC-Sim specific macros with the following steps:
+Then, add the WEC-Sim specific macros:

 * Open ParaView
 * Click on ``Macros => Add new macro``